vanus-labs/docs/content/vanus-connect/template-guides/github-merge-pr-slack.md

 ### Step 2: Configure Sink - Get the Slack Webhook URL

-- Open Slack API in your browser, create a Webhook URL and copy it
+- Open Slack API in your browser, create a Webhook URL and copy it.

 Tip: For detailed steps on how to obtain the Slack Webhook URL, refer to the blog [Get Your Slack Webhook URL - A Quick Integration Guide](https://www.vanus.ai/blog/get-your-slack-webhook-url/).

 ![2.png](imgs/github-star-slack-2.PNG)

-- Click submit and your connection is ready
+- Click submit and your connection is ready.

-Note: Now every time your pull request gets merged, you will instantly recieve a notification message on Slack Channel.
-You can totally customize this notification message in the Sink Configuration.
+Note: Now every time your pull request gets merged, you will instantly receive a notification message on Slack Channel.
+You can customize this notification message in the Sink Configuration.